buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgServiceElements/PropertySets/Pset_DistributionPortPHistoryPipe.md

+# Pset_DistributionPortPHistoryPipe

 Log of substance usage attached to an instance of IfcPerformanceHistory having an assigned IfcDistributionPort of type PIPE.
 <!-- end of short definition -->